Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.V8/readme.txt

    =============
    RELEASE NOTES
    =============
-   Microsoft ClearScript.V8 was updated to version 7.0 RC5.
+   1. Microsoft ClearScript.V8 was updated to version 7.0 RC5 (support of V8
+      version 8.7.220.16);
+   2. Own versions of the ClearScript's assemblies are no longer build, because the official NuGet package is now used.
+Therefore, you should also replace in your projects the `JavaScriptEngineSwitcher.V8.Native.*` packages by the `Microsoft.ClearScript.V8.Native.*` packages.

    =============
    DOCUMENTATION